 - Stage Three, the challenge is to learn to live: to define life goals, build self-respect, and find peace and happiness.
 The goal is that the client leads a life of ordinary happiness and unhappiness.

 - Stage Four, finding a deeper meaning through a spiritual existence.
 Linehan has posited a Stage 4 specifically for those clients for whom a life of ordinary happiness and unhappiness fails to meet a further goal of spiritual fulfillment or a sense of connection to a greater whole.
 In this stage, the goal of treatment is for the client to move from a sense of incompleteness towards a life that involves an ongoing capacity for experiences of joy and freedom.

 Five Critical Functions Of Dialectical Behavior Therapy

 Every mental health program has a primary function, whether it’s to help you understand why you drink so much, help you see why you react a certain way or to help you reach any of the goals previously listed.
-At The Bluffs we use the five functions of Dialectical Behavior Therapy as used by Marsha M. Linehan:
+At Vertava Health of Ohio, we use the five functions of Dialectical Behavior Therapy as used by Marsha M. Linehan:

 - It is typically the individual therapist who maintains the client’s motivation for treatment, since the individual therapist is the most prominent individual working with the client.